 Participation in the fellowship requires a commitment of 15% of the Fellow’s work time during the year.
 This is a rich, rewarding professional development experience.
 The 2017 Fellows achieved or made progress on 96% of their community goals for the year.

-CEFP covers the costs of travel, accommodation and meals at the in-person trainings.
+CEFP covers the costs of travel, accommodation, and meals at in-person trainings.
 We do not provide stipends for community engagement roles.
+Any 2021 CEFP cohort will likely be structured a little differently, with less emphasis on in-person gatherings.